acrolinx/acrolinx-sidebar-demo-java/README.md

 2. Select the last stable build, then on the left you'll find the entry for "SWT binary and Source".
 3. Choose the download according to your OS.
 4. Unzip and put the included jar file into the `lib`-folder next to `acrolinx-sidebar-java-demo-<version>.jar`.
-5. Run the `acrolinxDemoClientSWT` start script.
+5. Run the `acrolinxDemoClientSwt` start script.

 ```bash
 ./gradlew sidebar_demo_swt:run